 Scale Your Freelance Business Efficiently

-1.
+1. Build Your Network

 Make sure you have people in your network that do the same thing you do; but perhaps at a cheaper price, someone who adds to your product and has an advanced skill set.
 Think of having around 20-50 Freelancers who meet this criteria.

-2.
+2. Quantify Your Product

 Determine What Are The Benefits And Value Of Your Product/Service, the cost and how long it will take to make progress.
 Then, Create your Low, Medium and High Offerings; so that you’re always prepared to Offer Diverse Options To Potential Clients.

-3.
+3. Create A Standard Proposal Document

 Whenever you gain a new client; instead of telling them that you’ll forward over a proposal the next day, you should always have one handy.
 What you should do is edit about 20% of your proposal; and e-mail it to them at that same moment.